0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

 - The relayer interacts with the blockchain to submit user's signature to the contract.
 A function on the contract called `executeMetaTransaction` processes the signature and executes the requested transaction (via an internal call).
 - The relayer pays for the gas making the transaction effectively free 🤑

-## Integrate Network Agnostic Transactions in your dApp
+## Integrate network agnostic transactions in your dApp

 - Choose between a custom simple relayer node/biconomy.